The Queen's Guard: A Secure Enforcement of Fine-grained Access Control In Distributed Data Analytics Platforms: Defense Methodology

 \begin{enumerate}

-\item \textbf{Preventing reflection on RDDs.} Java reflection API allows users to access private properties (field and methods) of an object.
-Specifically, an attacker can use Java reflection APIs (attack \#3) to bypass the SecureDL protection.
+\item \textbf{Restricting reflection on RDDs.} Java reflection API allows users to access an object's private properties (fields and methods).
+Specifically, an attacker can use Java reflection APIs (attack \#3) to bypass the \securedl access control protection.
 An intuitive approach to protect against reflection is to sandbox the spark job execution with Java security manager~\cite{DBLP:conf/ccs/UlusoyCFKP15}.
 However, security managers can only protect against access modification and retrieving declared methods or fields.
-However, it doesn't guard against invoking \textit{public} methods.
-When spark's internal scala classes are compiled into Java class files, all the package-private methods become public.
-Because of this, it does not require to perform any access-modification while invoking any of the \textit{prev}, \textit{parent}, \textit{firstParent} methods in Listing~\ref{rdd:reflection}.
-Thus, a security-manager-based solution is insufficient and a stronger sandboxing mechanism is required to prevent this attack.
+However, it does not guard against invoking \textit{public} methods.

+When Spark's internal Scala classes are compiled into Java class files, all the package-private methods become public.
+Because of this, it does not require performing any access modification while invoking any of the \textit{prev}, \textit{parent}, \textit{firstParent} methods in Listing~\ref{rdd:reflection}.
+Thus, a security-manager-based solution is insufficient, and a more robust sandboxing mechanism is required to prevent this attack.

 \item \textbf{Preventing framework-specific package declarations.} In attack \#4, we see that an attacker can define ``org.spark.*'' package to directly invoke \textit{prev}, \textit{parent}, \textit{firstParent} methods in scala.
 Spark jobs must be vetted against such manipulations.